Moa Point: Wastewater treatment plant

 Moa Point is known for its wastewater treatment plant, which treats sewage from the majority of Wellington city.
 From 1899 until 1989, raw sewage was discharged into the inter-tidal zone at Moa Point.
 A council proposal to continue to discharge untreated sewage at Moa Point with only milliscreening became a public controversy, and was a significant factor in the defeat of the incumbent mayor, Ian Lawrence by Jim Belich in the 1986 Wellington City mayoral election.
 Milliscreening was added in 1989, as part of a transition to a land-based secondary treatment system.

 In 1995 Wellington City Council contracted British company Anglian Water International to provide a sewage treatment plant for Wellington at Moa Point, at a cost of $149 million.
 The facility opened officially in September 1998.
 The treatment process has several steps: liquid is screened to remove solids, then goes through settling tanks.
 After treatment with an agent to separate out bacteria, the liquid is treated with ultraviolet light to eliminate most remaining bacteria and viruses.
 The treated water is then discharged to the ocean in Cook Strait via a 1.8 km marine outfall pipe.

 The plant can discharge up to 260,000 cubic metres of wastewater per day.
 During periods of heavy rainfall the volume of wastewater coming in sometimes gets too high and the plant may need to discharge partly treated sewage into the ocean.
 If this happens warning notices are displayed at Moa Point and Lyall Bay and are notified online.

-In May 2021, the Wellington City Council approved a 10 year plan that included expenditure of $2.7 billion on water pipe maintenance and upgrades in Wellington city, and an additional $147 to $208 million for plant upgrades at the Moa Point wastewater treatment plant.
+In May 2021, Wellington City Council approved a 10 year plan that included expenditure of $2.7 billion on water pipe maintenance and upgrades in Wellington city, and an additional $147 to $208 million for plant upgrades at the Moa Point wastewater treatment plant.

+In July 2023 Wellington City Council announced that it had signed a contract with two companies, McConnell Dowell Constructors Ltd and HEB Construction Ltd, to build new sludge minimisation infrastructure at the wastewater treatment plant.
+Sludge is mixed with general waste and buried in landfill, so minimising the amount produced is valuable.
+The Council expects that the new facility will reduce wastewater sludge by 60 to 80 percent and reduce carbon emissions created by the treatment process by 60 percent.
+In June 2024, the Council announced that the treatment plant would be given a Māori name that references waste water: Te Whare Wai Para Nuku.
+The facility is projected to open in 2026.